mengyi-git/FunctionalDisabilityChinaUS/README.md

 # Datasets

 We use the Chinese Longitudinal Healthy Longevity Survey (CLHLS) and the U.S. Health and Retirement Study (HRS) to estimate the model parameters.
+The CLHLS data is downloaded from https://doi.org/10.3886/ICPSR36692.v1.
+It requires some data cleaning before it can be used.
+Please see https://github.com/mengyi-git/clhls_data_clean for the data cleaning procedure.
+The HRS data is downloaded from https://hrsdata.isr.umich.edu/data-products/rand.
+It has been cleaned by the RAND Center for the Study of Aging.

 The datasets are saved in `clhls_transit.csv` and `rndhrs_transit.csv`, respectively.
 The meaning of the variables in each dataset is displayed below.

 | Variable Name | Variable Meaning                                                                                   |        CLHLS       |         HRS        |
 |---------------|----------------------------------------------------------------------------------------------------|:------------------:|:------------------:|